mike1simon/Mike-depth-footstep-planner/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the *** I don't know yet *** License - see the [LICENSE.md](LICENSE.md) file for details.

 ### Acknowledgments
 This work is built on the existing ros humanoid stack packages, more details about that including the reference papers exist [ros footstep_planner](http://wiki.ros.org/footstep_planner)

-I would like to express my gratitude to my supervisors and the robotics department for their guidance and support throughout this research.
+I would like to express my gratitude to my supervisors (PhD.
+Michel Alsaba & PhD.
+Iyad Hatem) and the robotics department for their guidance and support throughout this research.